 But the deals presented the difficult task of harmonizing all that data – housed in different formats, and focused on different aspects of patient care – into a model that could be digested by Watson, a challenge that is not unique to IBM.” – STAT

 Perhaps IBM is not the company to rely upon for “spiffing” up your data for your AI project.
-As it is now quite clear, they were not able to figure out how to do it for their internal project, for which they had more resources than any one individual IBM project will likely ever match.
-IBM Watson is specific health care focused AI solution.
+As it is now quite clear, they were not able to figure out how to do it for their internal project, for which they had more resources than anyone individual IBM project will likely ever match.
+IBM Watson is a specific healthcare-focused AI solution.
 However, IBM appears also to call AI not related to that particular item Watson as well, which is, of course, confusing.